nice-game-hints/template/README.md

 Guide for tin foil.

 # Show the first hint
-First, you need [a hot potato](030-potato.md).
+First, you need [a hot potato](potato).
 This will link to another guide file that is in the same folder as the guide file.

 # Show the second hint
-Next, you need [a potato peeler](../040-potato-peeler/index.md).
+Next, you need [a potato peeler](../potato-peeler/index.md).
 This will link to another subguide that is in parent folder.
+Prefer to use the single word link.

 # Show the third hint
-Finally, get [a permission to peel](/04-fourth-part-of-the-game/010-permission.md).
+Finally, get [a permission to peel](/fourth-part-of-the-game/permission.md).
 This will link starting from the root of the guide folder structure.
+Prefer to use the single word link.
 ```

 ## Linking between the guides to certain hint